derekl-beep/stackedit-notes/Fixed Income Derivatives.md

 # 18 - Eurodollar Futures
 // TBA

-# 18II - The Black’s formula for caps and swaptions
+# 18II - The Black’s Formula for Caps and Swaptions

 //TBA